 Darkstorm: “The Crystal of Light.
 With it, I will be supreme.”

-Darkstorm:”The Darkling Lords.
+Darkstorm: “The Darkling Lords.
 Whatever.
 Now come on!”

 It tells the story of the Knights and Lords travelling to townships offering protection in this new dangerous age and Arzon’s next stop is Fulch Rock where the Order of the Lightfinders have taken refuge, led by Murnoc.
 Before he can get inside he’s set upon by Darkstorm and Cravex, barely escaping thanks to his Power of Knowledge spell poem, with which he’s able to predict the most likely next attack from his foes.
 However, he eventually falls over the cliff, transforming into his eagle form at the last second, slowing his decent enough to survive although he’s badly injured.
 He’s found by the Lightfinders and brought inside, where Darkstorm is ordered not to harm Murnoc’s guest while he works out which side to accept protection from.

 Dan’s writing paints a picture in the mind and I think the story works so much better as prose than I think a strip would have.
-The Visionaries comic was always very good at building atmosphere with its descriptive panels, but having what is essentially seven pages of that kind of writing is something else!
+The Visionaries comic was always very good at building atmosphere with its descriptive panels, but having what is essentially seven pages of that kind of writing is something else.
 After the final battle Arzon tells Darkstorm the lesson to be learned is not judging others by appearance alone and that it’s a shame the two sides, so formidable together for the greater good, couldn’t work together to rebuild the planet.
 Darkstorm actually hesitates here.
 But in the end they leave as enemies.
 It’s a nicely written reference back to the monthly and the fact Darkstorm truly believed he was just doing what was best for his world.

-So if you’ve read the strip is it worth your while picking this book up?
+So if you’ve read the strip already is it worth your while picking this book up?
 Most definitely.
 The exclusive art and text stories are worth the entry fee and it’s essential for the completist.
 It’s also a bittersweet moment because as I finished Fulch Rock I realised that was the last story these wonderful characters had.
-There’d be a Spring Special (the next review in this series) a few months into 1989 which was a page-for-page reprint of #5 of the comic, released to plug the fact Visionaries were returning to the Transformers comic, which I’m reading in real time on the blog’s Instagram.
+There’d be a Spring Special a few months into 1989 which was a page-for-page reprint of #5 of the comic, released to plug the fact Visionaries were returning to the Transformers comic, which I’m reading in real time on the blog’s Instagram.
 But when they did reappear it was yet another reprint of The End… The Beginning, making it three times it was published in the UK in one year!

 After Christmas get yourself on to eBay and see if you can track the whole series down (it won’t take too long to complete), you’ll enjoy some of the very best 80s comics you’re ever likely to read.